 For internationally mobile employees who are awarded share options, the regulations have changed.
 Where options are exercised, they will be liable to UK tax to the extent that the employee has been in the UK; the earnings will be time apportioned to periods pre and post arrival in the UK.

-Similarly, employees who have already exercised options that still contain restrictions will be liable to a tax charge if the restrictions are lifted (or deemed to life).
+Similarly, employees who have already exercised options that still contain restrictions will be liable to a tax charge if the restrictions are lifted (or deemed to lift).
 Care and advice should be taken for such individuals, and Menzies would be delighted to offer tailored support.

 Your BrighterThinking Next Steps